SneakyBeagle/SneakyBeagle_container/README.md

 cp env .env
 ```

-Enter (in .env) the Nessus activation code, a username and a password, and lastly a password to ssh into the kali machine.
+Enter (in .env) the Nessus activation code, a username and a password, and a password to ssh into the kali machine.

+You can also change the default port for Infection Monkey.

 As in the following example:

 ```
 # Nessus